PIASTA advising services

 Advisor: Katja Grannis

-Merit scholarship program for international students
+Advice on scholarships for international students

 Degree completion grants for international students

-Office hours and additional information at:
+Office hours and additional information:

 Information and Advice on Acquiring the Certificate Intercultural Competence (CIC)